 For advisories, timing restrictions and closures for this and other areas, visit:

 Maps of this area

-Additional maps for the Bighorn Backcountry and the Panther Corners PLUZ, including a digital mapping option for the entire Bighorn Backcountry PLUZ can be found at: Bighorn Backcountry - Overview.
+Maps for the Bighorn Backcountry including the Panther Corners PLUZ and digital mapping options can be found at: Bighorn Backcountry - Overview.

 Area and trail information

 View activity and trail information for the area:

 - Random, no-service camping is permitted.
 Campsites must be 100 metres from a lakeshore and no permanent camp structures are allowed.

 - Campsites and fires must be one kilometre (0.6 miles) from a Public Land Recreation Area (PLRA) or Public Recreation Area (PRA).
 For further information see: Recreation on public land - Overview.
 Nearby, partly serviced camping is available at: Alberta Parks.

 - Helicopters are not permitted to land on a lake or within 200 metres (219 yards) of the lakeshore.

 Snow vehicles not permitted.
 Snow vehicle and OHV opportunities are provided in: